-Elizabeth Haskell Freeman born March 1, 1821, Derry, New Hampshire, daughter of Eli Freeman and Isabelle Gardner.
-On April 20, 1843, Dracut (now Pawtucketville), Elizabeth Freeman married James Adrastus Lew (1821-1886), son of Zimri Lew, Sr. and Mahala Freeman, and grandson of Barzillai Lew and Dinah Bowman.
+Elizabeth Haskell Freeman was born March 1, 1821, in Derry, New Hampshire, the daughter of Eli Freeman and Isabelle Gardner.
+On April 20, 1843, in Dracut (now Pawtucketville), Elizabeth Freeman married James Adrastus Lew (1821-1886), son of Zimri Lew, Sr. and Mahala Freeman, and grandson of Barzillai Lew and Dinah Bowman.
 They were divorced December 6, 1875, Lowell, Massachusetts.

 Lowell Pioneer Woman Who Remembered Scenes of 1837

 Mrs. Elizabeth H. Lew of 99 Mt.
 Hope Street will celebrate her 9st birthday anniversary at the home of her daughter at Ayer Junction, next Friday.
 Although of such an advanced age.
 Mrs. Lew took the journey from Lowell to Ayer alone last week.
 In appearance, this exceptionally bright and active old lady is only of middle age.

 Mrs. Lew was born in Derry, NH, in 1821, and came to Lowell when only a young woman.
 Her husband was Adrastus Lew, and she has five children, four sons two of whom live in Lowell.
 They are the known, dye-house, proprietors, William Augustus and John Henry.
 She has also a son, Fred Prentiss, who lives in Monroe, Massachusetts, and James Adrastus, Jr. of Cambridge (ed: served as a Cambridge School Committee Member), who are also engaged in the dyeing business.
 Her daughter, with whom she is now visiting, is Mrs. Mary Hazzard (ed: husband William Wallace Hazzard).